jackdewinter/pymarkdown/readme.md

 - what if bad link definition discovered multiple lines down, how to back track?
 - split up link definition within a block quote or list?
 - 518, but in a setext
-- possible to merge link token and image token more closely?

 ## Bugs - Rounding Out Rules